Rajeev D. Majumdar

 Consulting (Business Strategy, Leadership, and Diversity & Equity Issues)

 Investigations (Human Resource Issues and Reconstructing Corporate History).

 Rajeev has the honor of serving as Prosecutor for the City of Blaine, and Special Prosecutor for the City of Bellingham’s Mental Health Diversion Court.

-Rajeev also serves as the Conflict Hearing Examiner for Whatcom County, Island County, and the City of Oak Harbor, as well as an Appellate Judge for the Nooksack Tribal Court.
-He has served as a Pro-Tem judge in many jurisdictions including Whatcom Superior Court, Blaine Municipal Court, Ferndale Municipal Court, and Sumas Municipal Court.
+Rajeev serves the Nooksack People as an Appellate Judge for the Nooksack Tribal Court.
+He has served as a Pro-Tem judge in many jurisdictions including Whatcom Superior Court, Whatcom District Court, Blaine Municipal Court, Ferndale Municipal Court, and Sumas Municipal Court.